badlydrawnrob/badlydrawnrob.github.io/README.md

 1. As many specimen styles as possible (60% of styles or more)
     - Raw html, such as `h1`, `pre`, `code`
 2. As few class names as possible (rather than named)
-    - Raw html, such as `button` (over `.gl-button`)
+    - Raw html takes preference (`button` over `.gl-button`)
-3. As many design-styleguide assets as possible
+3. As many design-styleguide assets as possible!
     - Prefer predictability over variety (fewer design assets)
-    - Most of these would be `.gl-`obal elements
+    - Most of these are `.gl-`obal elements (always prefixed)
-4. Page styles are for page-related content only
+4. Page styles for single-page-related content only
     - Always wrapped in a page ID (`#page .section`)
+5. Naming conventions are optional, but preferred where possible
+    - `.first-second` position gets shortened to `.f-second`
+    - `.call-to-action` becomes `.cta` (use comment headings, avoid long class names)
+6. Adding a space in before `style=` allows for quicker column scanning
+    - You can render without whitespace with a compiler (like Pandoc)

 ```css
 /* CONCRETE AND STRICT BEATS WISHY-WASHY CONVENTIONS */